 Following the dissertation proposal defense, the student will undertake their proposed research and prepare an original dissertation on a topic within their subfield of specialization.
-The completed dissertation should be submitted to the dissertation chair and dissertation committee within time limits specified by the Graduate School in the Graduate Student Handbook; for a PhD student, this typically means that all requirements for a doctoral degree must be completed within seven consecutive calendar years from the date of admission to the program.
+The completed dissertation should be submitted to the dissertation chair and dissertation committee within time limits specified in the Graduate Catalog; for a PhD student, this typically means that all requirements for a doctoral degree must be completed within seven consecutive calendar years from the date of admission to the program.
 Exceptions to this timeline will be considered on a case-by-case basis.